SAP-samples/abap-platform-rap630/exercises/ex3/README_2023.md

 # Exercise 3 - Extend the CDS data model of the extensible RAP base business object

-## Excercise 3.2 - Extend the data structure

 As shown in the schematic view above we have to extend the following objects of our extensible base BO.

 Order of extension | Repository object name | Name           | Comment